coreos/rpm-ostree/docs/manual/treefile.md

  * `install-langs`: Array of strings, optional.
 This sets the RPM _install_langs macro.
 Set this to e.g. `["en_US", "fr_FR"]`.

+ * `mutate-os-release`: String, optional.
+This causes rpm-ostree to change the `VERSION` and `PRETTY_NAME` fields to include the ostree version, and adds a specific `OSTREE_VERSION` key that can be easier for processes to query than looking via ostree.

  * `documentation`: boolean, optional.
 If this is set to false it sets the RPM transaction flag "nodocs" which makes yum/rpm not install files marked as documentation.
 The default is true.